Koi-TF2/Koi-Config/README.md

 _____________

-5. Optional: Using the custom sprays found within the "sprays" folder.
-These can be installed by placing any of the "logos" folders (1 for each spray) directly into "Steam\steamapps\common\Team Fortress 2\tf\materials\vgui" and NOT into the "koi_custom" folder's material section (sprays are not meant to be placed into the custom folder).
+5. Optional: Using the custom sprays found within the "Sprays" zip.
+These can be installed by placing any of the "vgui" folders (1 for each spray) directly into `Steam\steamapps\common\Team Fortress 2\tf\materials` and **NOT** into the "koi_custom" folder's material section (sprays are not meant to be placed into the custom folder).
 Please note that within the "sprays.cfg" file in "koi_cfg", the variable cl_logofile "materials/vgui/logos/spray.vtf" has been pre-set.
 What this means is only 1 spray named "spray.vtf" can be used at a time.
-Using multiple sprays and changing between them is not advised since the names will vary.
+Using multiple sprays and changing between them therefore does not work (unless spray file is renamed or config is changed).

 _____________